ellakoa/postcard-poem/content/posts/cauldrons-of-the-bay.md

             “to the bay you could be bound’
   Whorls of sand grains swirling
              captured as a cauldron churning
-  “careful of the charms they cast”
+  “Careful of the charms they cast”
              don’t disturb them as you pass or your feet could be held fast.

   When the water runs dry
              and the cauldrons still
   Left behind are images to chill